6.1 ます (masu) Form and Verb Conjugation

-In this module, we will guide you through a step-by-step process of transforming the dictionary forms of verbs, enabling you to politely express actions in both present and future tenses.
+Having mastered the です (desu) form in previous modules, this one will introduce another polite sentence-ending form: ます (masu).
+We will guide you through a step-by-step process for transforming dictionary forms of verbs into ます forms, enabling you to express actions politely in both present and future tenses.

-When you want to talk about present and future actions in a polite way in Japanese, you need to change the verb from its dictionary form – the basic, unmodified version found in dictionaries – to its polite form (ます-form).
+When you want to talk about present and future actions in a polite way in Japanese, you need to change the verb from its dictionary form – the basic, unmodified version found in dictionaries – to its polite form or ます form.

 This process is known as conjugation, which allows you to effectively convey politeness and formality in your speech.